In this article, you will learn everything you need to know about the Next-Gen Antivirus module.

 The files listed in the Latest Infections view, Quarantine view, and Exclude view can get one of the following Resolution statuses:

-None - no action is taken on the file;
+None - no action is taken on the file.

-Deleted - the file is deleted;
+Deleted - the file is deleted.

-DeletePending - the file has been selected for deletion and it will be deleted when the HEIMDAL Agent performs a GP check;
+DeletePending - the file has been selected for deletion, and it will be deleted when the HEIMDAL Agent performs a GP check.

-ErrorDelete - the file has been selected for deletion but an error occurred (the file could be in use);
+ErrorDelete - the file has been selected for deletion, but an error occurred (the file could be in use).

-ErrorQuarantine - the file has been marked to be quarantined but an error occurred (the file could be in use);
+ErrorQuarantine - the file has been marked to be quarantined, but an error occurred (the file could be in use).

-FNOEXIST - the file has been marked to be deleted or quarantined but does not exist in the path (it has been removed manually or is not allowed to be written on the disk drive).
-A file that is copied/extracted/downloaded (basically, written on the disk) will be intercepted in the Memory before being written and it will NOT be allowed to be written.
-The Next-Gen Antivirus will display an infection event and the file will not be quarantined because it will be blocked in the Memory;
+FNOEXIST - the file has been marked to be deleted or quarantined, but does not exist in the path (it has been removed manually or is not allowed to be written on the disk drive).
+A file that is copied/extracted/downloaded (basically, written on the disk) will be intercepted in the Memory before being written, and it will NOT be allowed to be written.
+The Next-Gen Antivirus will display an infection event, and the file will not be quarantined because it will be blocked in the Memory.

 Quarantined - the file has been quarantined.
-A file that has been quarantined will be automatically deleted after 30 days, if it has not been restored;
+A file that has been quarantined will be automatically deleted after 30 days if it has not been restored.

-QuarantinePending - the file has been marked to be quarantined and this operation will take place on the next HEIMDAL Agent GP check;
+QuarantinePending - the file has been marked to be quarantined, and this operation will take place on the next HEIMDAL Agent GP check.

-DeleteQuarantinePending - the file has been selected for deletion and this operation will be performed on the next HEIMDAL Agent GP check;
+DeleteQuarantinePending - the file has been selected for deletion, and this operation will be performed on the next HEIMDAL Agent GP check.

-Excluded - the file has been excluded;
+Excluded - the file has been excluded.

-ExcludePending - the file has been marked to be excluded and the operation will take place on the next HEIMDAL Agent GP check;
+ExcludePending - the file has been marked to be excluded, and the operation will take place on the next HEIMDAL Agent GP check.

-ExcludeQuarantinePending - the file has been marked to be excluded and the operation will take place on the next HEIMDAL Agent GP check;
+ExcludeQuarantinePending - the file has been marked to be excluded, and the operation will take place on the next HEIMDAL Agent GP check.

-ErrorExcludeQuarantine - the file has been marked to be excluded and an error occurred;
+ErrorExcludeQuarantine - the file has been marked to be excluded, and an error occurred.

-ErrorRemoveQuarantine - the file has been marked to be removed from the Quarantine list and an error occurred (the file could have been deleted manually);
+ErrorRemoveQuarantine - the file has been marked to be removed from the Quarantine list, and an error occurred (the file could have been deleted manually);

-RemoveExclusionPending - the file has been marked to be excluded and the operation will be performed on the next HEIMDAL Agent GP check;
+RemoveExclusionPending - the file has been marked to be excluded, and the operation will be performed on the next HEIMDAL Agent GP check.

-RemoveQuarantinePending - the file has been marked to be removed from the Quarantine list and the operation will be performed on the next HEIMDAL Agent GP check;
+RemoveQuarantinePending - the file has been marked to be removed from the Quarantine list, and the operation will be performed on the next HEIMDAL Agent GP check.

-NEXT-GEN ANTIVIRUS & MDM settings
+NEXT-GEN ANTIVIRUS settings

 The Endpoint Detection - Next-Gen Antivirus will allow you or the users to perform scan operations on the endpoints in your environment to keep viruses and other threats away.